 This is a list of answers to the most commonly asked questions that we receive regarding criminal record expungement in New Jersey.
 If you don't find the answer to your If your question is related to eligibility requirements please take the free online expungement eligibility test.
 If you would like us to expunge your New Jersey criminal record, please see our New Jersey record expungement service.

-No, the exact disposition of your case does not matter.
-If you have a conviction that is eligible for expungement, it does not matter whether you pled guilty, pled no contest or were convicted after a trial.
+No, if you have a conviction that is eligible for to be expunged, whether you pled guilty or no contest or were convicted after a trial does not matter.

 “Crimes” in New Jersey are offenses that carry sentences of six months or more in jail.
-Therefore, according to New Jersey law indictable offenses (felonies) are crimes, but disorderly person offenses (misdemeanors) are not.
+Therefore, according to New Jersey law indictable offenses (felonies) are crimes, but disorderly person offenses, petty disorderly person offenses and municipal ordinance violations are not.

 If you have more than one indictable offense (felony) conviction on your record, then you are not eligible for expungement in most cases.
 The exception is if you have less than three “disorderly person” or “petty disorderly person” offenses.
 (N.J.S.
 2C:52).
 Please take the free online eligibility test to see if you are eligible to have your case expunged.

 There is no such thing as a “felony” in New Jersey.
 The State abolished the felony/misdemeanor classification years ago.
 Rather, in New Jersey, there are only “indictable offenses” (serious offenses) and “non-indictable offenses” (less serious offenses, sometimes called “disorderly person offenses”).
 N.J.
 Stat.
 2C:52-2, 3.

 That said, under exceptional circumstances you may be able to reduce the sentence you received under Rule 3:21-10 of the New Jersey Rules of Criminal Practice.
 This must be filed 60 days after you judgment of conviction unless there is good cause shown by both the defendant and prosecuting attorney.
 We do not handle this service.